kra-mo/hyperplane/README.md

 When filtering for files tagged 'Art' however, both of these would show up.

 The app keeps track of the list of categories in a `.hyperplane` file at the root of the Hyperplane directory.
-(This is currently `$XDG_DATA_HOME/hyperplane/home/` by default, but will likely be `$HOME` when the app enters beta.)
+(Which is `$HOME` by default, but can be changed with the `$HYPHOME` environment variable.)

 ## The name